moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 This proposal says there will be additional stops in West Sacramento and Downtown Sacramento.
 As of Jan 1, 2020 there are no West Sacramento stops.

-   *Would any current or new routes result in an overlap of service?
+   *c.ii.
+Would any current or new routes result in an overlap of service?
 If so where and how?*

    This project would not result in an overlap of service; it would takeover existing low-frequency services and increase the frequencies dramatically,